Midwest Director / National Women's Entrepreneurship Director

 Kathy Berry directs Small Business Majority’s finance, human resources and administrative operations.
 She has more than 35 years of business management experience, including more than 20 years in small entrepreneurial environments, having helped grow three small businesses in the arenas of healthcare, interactive technology and online education.
 She also has held senior positions with companies and organizations focused on technology, law and housing.

-Prior to joining Small Business Majority, Bianca served as a legislative aide on Capitol Hill for a member of the House Financial Services Committee and as a legislative representative handling federal healthcare, transportation and workforce issues.
-She has also previously campaigned in Southern California and Wisconsin on both state and national policy issues affecting working families.Contact Bianca »
+Prior to joining Small Business Majority, Bianca served as a legislative aide on Capitol Hill for a member of the House Financial Services Committee.
+She lobbied for five years on healthcare, transportation, labor and trade issues in Washington, D.C.
+Throughout her career, Bianca has campaigned in California, Minnesota and Wisconsin on state and national initiatives that impact the status of working families throughout the country.Contact Bianca »

-David Chase directs Small Business Majority's outreach and engagement teams across the nation in their work organizing and engaging small business owners.
+David Chase directs Small Business Majority's outreach team members across the nation in their work organizing and engaging small business owners.
 He also directs Small Business Majority's state policy and advocacy and our national and state healthcare policy work.
-Before joining Small Business Majority nearly 10 years ago, he served for more than four years in the office of California Governor Arnold Schwarzenegger, where he built coalitions with business and other stakeholder groups to advance the governor's agenda.
-David was part of the team responsible for building the coalition behind Governor Schwarzenegger's 2007 comprehensive healthcare reform proposal.Contact David »
+Before joining Small Business Majority more than 10 years ago, he served for more than four years in the office of California Governor Arnold Schwarzenegger, where he built coalitions with business and other stakeholder groups to advance the governor's agenda.
+David was part of the team responsible for building the coalition behind Governor Schwarzenegger's 2007 bipartisan healthcare reform proposal.Contact David »

 Rebekah Chase is Small Business Majority's Controller.
 She maintains the organization’s accounting systems, prepares financial reports and assists in budget development.
 She also works with the Grants department to prepare, review and report on grant contracts.